Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-canvas-images-to-black-and-white.md

 else if (count > 255) colour = 127.5;
 ```

-Here we defined our default colour to be black (0), our white (255) and our gray (127.5)
+Here we defined our default colors to be black (0), white (255), and gray (127.5)

-We can then append our colour to the first three values of the pixel, and 255 to our alpha layer.
+We can then append our color to the first three values of the pixel and 255 to our alpha layer.

 ```js
 imgData.data[i] = colour;